 Did you know that your day doesn’t start when you wake up but before you go to bed?
-According to Anna Wiens, Wellness Pricing and Promotions Coordinator at Valley Natural Foods, following natural body rhythms are as crucial as what we eat.
-In her Living in Rhythm with Nature’s Timetable class at the co-op on March 9 from 5:00-6:00 p.m., she uses Ayurveda, an ancient healing system of India, as the foundation to help people explore how to not only be aware of their natural body rhythms, but how to embody this knowledge through simple integration techniques and tips.
+According to Anna Wiens, an instructor at Valley Natural Foods, following natural body rhythms is as crucial as what we eat.
+She uses Ayurveda, an ancient healing system of India, as the foundation to help people explore how to not only be aware of their natural body rhythms but how to embody this knowledge through simple integration techniques and tips.

-Through a series of blogs, we will also travel throughout the healing world of Ayurveda as a tool to help you embody a healthy lifestyle.
-At Valley Natural Foods, we want to not only provide you with healthy options, but give you the support you need to experience positive, lasting effects.
+Through this blog, we will travel throughout the healing world of Ayurveda as a tool to help you embody a healthy lifestyle.
+At Valley Natural Foods, we want to not only provide you with healthy options but give you the support you need to experience positive, lasting effects.

 What really is Ayurveda?
 Wiens reveals that the word “Ayurveda” means “Signs of Life” and it uses five elements present in our bodies (water, fire, ether, air and earth) to help people transition through the day and seasons in a manner that best supports one’s health.
 Ayurveda is not a fad diet or treatment, but a lifestyle that incorporates the mind, body and spirit.
-While this definition may sound a bit elusive, the best way to learn Ayurveda is by trying and we will discuss the elements in greater detail in later posts.
+While this definition may sound a bit elusive, the best way to learn Ayurveda is by trying.
 This is Wien’s philosophy too because for her it really is about incorporating little things into your everyday and then seeing a huge change, which motivates one to do more.

 Here are Wien’s 5 basic tips for developing simple daily routines based upon natural body rhythms that are both practical and nourishing, supporting vitality and digestive health.